yiwen-luo/After-Work-Ride-Pattern/README.md

 For taxi rides data, specifically the `YellowcabHeatMap.html` file, one could just open up in Chrome since it doesn't use `d3js` for data retrieving.
 There are further work suggested that we could turn it into a Backend-Frontend design with the usage of Django or Flask.
 However, since this is just for the presentation purpose, we just manually import the data that we get from python files.

 ![screenshot](rides_data_output/rain/bloomberg/Picture2.png)

+The deeper color there is, means more taxis drop off passengers there.

 ![screenshot](rides_data_output/friday/bloomberg/Picture1.png)